 You may file a petition asking to be recognized as a professional or satellite professional chapter at any time during the year.

 To be recognized as a professional chapter of the Society, you must provide the national office with the following:

 A chapter application fee of $25.

-The names, addresses and telephone numbers of at least 20 professional journalists who are members of the Society in good standing, including five who are willing to serve as acting officers and directors of your chapter.
+The names of at least 20 professional journalists who are members of the Society in good standing, including five who are willing to serve as acting officers and directors of your chapter.

 A list of the communities to be served by the proposed chapter and a list of the zip codes of all areas to be served.
 If another professional chapter is near your area, the geographical area your chapter may serve is limited to half the distance to the next chapter city.